mieubrisse/personal-writing/be-rembrandt/post.md

 Only, he didn't paint them all.

 The Rembrandt Research Project was launched in 1968 to discover which paintings were actually done by the great man.
-It ended up chopping in half the list of works that Rembrandt himself painted.
+The result: the number of works Rembrandt himself painted?
+Chopped in half.

 See, Rembrandt ran a studio where he trained apprentices in his painting technique.
 He had so many that his pupil list has [its own Wikipedia page](https://en.wikipedia.org/wiki/List_of_Rembrandt_pupils).